zaksabeast/PokemonRNGGuides/guides/sm/en/Egg RNG Without Masuda Method or Shiny Charm.md

    - If you are wanting to RNG the egg to have a specific ESV that is not yours, click on "Edit TSV List", input TSV(s), and check the "Other TSVs Shiny" box.
    - Check the "Shiny Only" box.
    - Then "Calculate" to find frames that will give the ESV(s) you want.
-   - Choose any of the blue highlighted frames (lower frames are better because less waiting time).
+   - Choose any of the blue highlighted frames (lower frames are better because of less waiting time).

 6. Advance to that frame and when you land on it, Press `A` to accept egg.